 - How are you going to divide the catalogs?

 - By client (all of the shoots for the Jones family – engagement, wedding, baby, family)

 - By job (the Jones baby shoot)

-- How will you know which catalog to open to find a specific photo?
-For example, it would be easy to remember that Kate & John’s wedding photo would be in Kate & John’s catalog or in the 2016 Weddings catalog, but it’s not so simple to remember whether a photo of a friend would be in the 2014, 2015 or 2016 catalog.
+- How will you know which catalog you should open to find a specific photo?
+For example, it would be easy to remember that Kate & John’s wedding photo would be in Kate & John’s catalog or in the 2019 Weddings catalog, but it’s not so simple to remember whether a photo of a friend would be in the 2018, 2019 or 2020 catalog.

 - Do you ever need to search through all of your photos to find a specific photo, or group together your best shots for your portfolio?
 If so, you may choose the best of both worlds: keep your current photos in a small working catalog (or a catalog per job), and then use Import from Catalog to transfer them into a large searchable archive catalog when completed.

 - Where will you store the catalogs?
 Will you keep all of the catalogs together in a single folder, or keep the catalog in the same folder as the photos?

 - How will you make sure they’re backed up regularly?